The 3rd FERIA Handbook can be found HERE

 1. Upgrading of Biogas using Ex-situ Biochar Immobilised Bioreactor Approaches.,

-Munira Alateeqi, School of Chemical and Process Engineering, University of Leeds.
-UK
+Munira Alateeqi, University of Leeeds, UK

 2. A Comparison of the Baseline Thermal Characteristics and Composition of Hydrochar and Pyrochar from Faecal Sludge and Water Hyacinth.,